ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

    - Windows users can download `netcat` tool from [this repository](https://github.com/int0x33/nc.exe/)
    - In Linux, the netcat comes preinstalled.
-   - here by `4444` we mean the port used for creating the backdoor — and in our case, it’s `4444`..
+   - here by `4444` we mean the port used for creating the backdoor, and in our case, it’s `4444`..
 If required, port number can be changed in the `backdoor.bat` file accordingly.

    ---

    **NOTE:**

-   - You will need to know the target ip address beforehand.
-You can either use IP Loggers or do an `nmap` scan over the local network using the network id which can be obtained by the subnet mask and the ip address of your device.
+   - You will need to know the target IP address beforehand.
+You can either use IP Loggers or do an `nmap` scan over the local network using the network id, which can be obtained by the subnet mask and the IP address of your device.

    - If you are on a virtual machine, it is recommended to perform an `nmap` scan on your host machine since virtual machine results are not accurate.